websauna/websauna.ansible/README.rst

 Introduction
 ============

 This is an Ansible playbook for automatically deploying a single server Websauna website from a git repository for Ubuntu 14.04 Linux.
 It allows you to do deploy your Websauna application to a fresh server, where you just received SSH credentials, within 30 minutes.
+Alternatively you can gracefully upgrade any existing running site.

 Automatic installation sets up